 Adults $15; Children (under 12) $11

-Downtown Beverly Hills gets in on the ice action this year, with its first seasonal ice rink set up in front of City Hall.
+Downtown Beverly Hills gets in on the ice action with a seasonal ice rink set up in front of City Hall.
 Charges are per one hour session.
 Parking is available at 450 N. Crescent Drive; the first two hours are free with validation.
 The rink is closed on Christmas day.

 Other rinks pop up around the city - sometimes for as briefly as a day (yes, Malibu, we're looking at you!) - so keep an eye on our events calendar to catch all the fun!